learn-with-me/recipes/src/sauces/chipotle-honey-vinaigrette.md

 * Blend your mixture really well (about 2-3 minutes)

+> Note: Adding one more chipotle pepper spices the sauce a bit more and texture comes out better as well.

 > Note: Use on burrito bowl, salads, sandwiches or eggs

 ## Storage